How to Determine if a Rectangle is Perfect

 function isRectangleCover(rectangles) {}

-The term "perfect rectangle" refers to a scenario where the small rectangles in rectangles
+The so-called "perfect rectangle" refers to the fact that the small rectangles in rectangles

-The conventional approach would be to represent the final shape and include a method to determine whether two rectangles overlap or if there are gaps.
-While feasible, this approach is notably complex.
+The conventional approach would at least require representing the final formed shape and having a method to determine whether two rectangles overlap or if there are gaps, although it can be done, it seems exceptionally complex.

-In fact, to determine whether the final shape is a perfect rectangle, you should consider both the "area" and the "vertices".
+In fact, to determine whether the final shape formed is a perfect rectangle, it is necessary to consider both "area" and "vertices".

 Each element in the rectangles